MrJohnB/FormLab/README.md

 ## Components

-The solution is comprised of 8 main projects and 5 test projects:
+The solution is comprised of 8 main projects:
 1. FormLab API is a REST API that allows for client applications to interact with the FormLab system.
 Provides data access and back-end processing.
 2. FormLab Application contains business logic and implementation of services used by the system.
 3. FormLab Domain is where the models are (POCOs).